mindstorm8191/settlerswarlords/notes/futureprocesses.md

 -   We don't have to know fully how the vacuum system works

+### Locomotive types

+-   Steam engines.
+These will come in various sizes, relying on solid fuels to run.
+They will also come in various speeds and torque ratings.
+Historically, steam engines did not have a transmission.
+They were built to run at specific torque and speed levels.
+To change this would require re-designing the entire locomotive.
+-   Diesel engines.
+These will carry much heavier loads and use a transmission, but only one engine can be used per train.
+-   Diesel-electric engines.
+These can be linked together, and are more fuel efficient.
+-   Nuclear.
+These use nuclear fission to run.
+Their fuel lasts a very long time.
+-   Battery.
+These charge at stations.
+Early battery trains have limited distance, but later ones fix this issue.

 ### Train car types

 -   Standard boxcar.
 Can be used to hold any large items, stacked to the ceiling.
 Loading & unloading will be easier using boxes or crates